ClaudioESSilva/claudioessilva.github.io/_posts/2020-05-20-refresh-databases-that-belongs-to-availability-group-using-dbatools.md

 # Restore databases with overwrite
 # 1 - You can get all backups from a folder pipe to Restore-DbaDatabase and it will do the magic.
 # NOTE: This will be useful when the destination database has the same name as the source.
-# Get-ChildItem -Path $backupDirectory -Recurse -Filter ";*.bak"; | Restore-DbaDatabase -SqlInstance $sqlinstance -WithReplace -DestinationDataDirectory $DestinationDataDirectory -DestinationLogDirectory $DestinationLogDirectory
+# Get-ChildItem -Path $backupDirectory -Recurse -Filter "*.bak" | Restore-DbaDatabase -SqlInstance $sqlinstance -WithReplace -DestinationDataDirectory $DestinationDataDirectory -DestinationLogDirectory $DestinationLogDirectory

 # 2 - If you need to restore the database with a different name, you may prefer to specify each -Database name from the specific backup
 # NOTE: This will keep the database name.
-Restore-DbaDatabase -SqlInstance $primaryNode -DatabaseName 'db1' -Path ";$backupDirectory\db1.bak"; -WithReplace -DestinationDataDirectory $DestinationDataDirectory -DestinationLogDirectory $DestinationLogDirectory
+Restore-DbaDatabase -SqlInstance $primaryNode -DatabaseName 'db1' -Path "$backupDirectory\db1.bak" -WithReplace -DestinationDataDirectory $DestinationDataDirectory -DestinationLogDirectory $DestinationLogDirectory
-Restore-DbaDatabase -SqlInstance $primaryNode -DatabaseName 'db2' -Path ";$backupDirectory\db2.bak"; -WithReplace -DestinationDataDirectory $DestinationDataDirectory -DestinationLogDirectory $DestinationLogDirectory
+Restore-DbaDatabase -SqlInstance $primaryNode -DatabaseName 'db2' -Path "$backupDirectory\db2.bak" -WithReplace -DestinationDataDirectory $DestinationDataDirectory -DestinationLogDirectory $DestinationLogDirectory

 # Put the permissions back
 # Note: We need to replace the 'GO' batch separator as Invoke-DbaQuery will do this split and send execution one-by-one.
 This means that a database context change works but then next command will probably be run on master